Author

 Hotjar gives you qualitative data that you don’t get from qualitative-based experimentation tools.
 Tools like Hotjar actually work well alongside a proper A/B testing tool.

-In this context, the main limit of Hotjar is that it is not a true A/B testing tool.
+In this context, the main limitation of Hotjar is that it is not a true A/B testing tool.

 Free A/B Testing Tools Housed In Other Software Don’t Equal Full Standalone Tools